PickYourOwn.org

 BlueberriesJust rinse them in a colander or sieve in cold water, no soap.

-Pick out and and remove any bits of stems, leaves and soft or mushy berries.
+Pick out and remove any bits of stems, leaves and soft or mushy berries.
 It is easiest to do this in a large bowl of water and gently run your hands through the berries as they float.
 With your fingers slightly apart, you will easily feel any soft or mushy berries get caught in your fingers.

 Step 3 - Mix the dry filling ingredients.